 I am an experimental physicist working in nanophotonics problems.

-My research interests are focused on light-matter interactions, specifically the interaction between single-molecules (SM) and nanostructures, including fluorescence enhancement and nonlinear effects in the nanoscale.
+Currently I am studying light-matter interactions at the nanoscale, specifically the interaction between single-molecules (SM) and nanostructures (such as gold nanorods), including fluorescence enhancement and nonlinear effects.

 - Single molecule techniques.

 - Nanoscale confinement of light, nano-antennas and its applications to biological problems.

 - Fluorescence behavior near metallic and dielectric nanostructures.

 - Heat generation and propagation in the nanoscale and photothermal techniques.